 Lee came to Kentucky at the invitation of the former owner of 610 Magnolia, with the intent of staying a year.
 That was in 2002.
 He fell in love with Kentucky.
 He fell in love with a Kentucky girl.
 The rest is history.

-I asked if his wife of one and a half years, Diane, was involved in the business.
+I asked if his wife of one and a half years, Dianne, was involved in the business.
 Lee vehemently shook his head but laughed.
 “No she is not involved, but she does control me.”

 A New Generation of Southern Chefs

-Lee considers himself a Southern chef.
+Lee considers himself a Southern Chef.
 610 Magnolia is known for using traditional Southern ingredients in innovative fashion.
 He has been nominated by the James Beard Foundation as “Best Chef in the Southeast.”

 Lee does not talk like a Southerner.
 He dispenses his words sparingly.
 He is to the point.
 Some chefs speak from the heart, some speak from the brain.
 Lee is a thinker, a very deep thinker with lofty goals.
 He is not just about business; he is about truly impacting the way we consider food.